TomDeneire/pictor/README.md

 Although the protocol does specify a dedicated [Discovery API](https://iiif.io/api/discovery/1.0/) it is not often implemented by institutions.
 (At [Anet](https://anet.be) we are guilty of the same).
 Moreover, this API has no straightforward way to obtain a full collection.
 It is certainly not as straightforward as with [OAI-PMH](https://www.openarchives.org/pmh/) for instance, that offers the verb `ListIdentifiers`.

 The IIIF documentation does have an interesting [Guide to finding IIIF resources](https://iiif.io/guides/finding_resources/) which features a list of IIIF collections.
+Moreover, there is also an initiative for a [IIIF Discovery Registry](https://registry.iiif.io/) and an [inventory of IIIF map collections](https://allmaps.org/).

 With that information I was able to scrape several of these collections and aggregate them into a corpus of close to 2,000,000 IIIF manifests.
 The resulting lists are available in this repository.